The Owls of the Gatekeeper on the Forest Bridge

 At the other end of the bridge, the dream fades, and that is how it ends.
 I felt something was calling me but I did not get to it.

-I feel like your dream's an open door you couldn't go through... yet.
+I think your dream's an open door you couldn't go through... yet.
 When I get dreams like this, it can take a few repeats before I get it together and accept the invitation.
-Don't regret: I bet this dream recurs, though maybe in another form.
+Don't regret: I bet this dream-offer recurs, though maybe in different settings.

 Sounds like you weren't really scared, just reluctant to abandon the task at hand--that cart.
 Could the covered stuff in it be some daytime responsibilities?
 Dream-quests can take all you've got--for a while at least.
 Doesn't leave much for daily life!
 So maybe you'll be able to do the quest, but not til you've dealt with the stuff in that sack.
 Castaneda calls it "the island of the tonal"--the life-issues you have to get shipshape before you can go voyaging into the nagual, the unknown beyond this life.